By Alexander Bechtel

 This article was originally published in Frankfurter Allgemeine Zeitung (FAZ) in German.
 For the original version, click here.

-Disclaimer: The contents of the article reflect the private opinion of the author and not directly those of Deutsche Bank and DWS.
+Disclaimer: The contents of the article reflect private opinions of the author and not directly those of DWS.